videolan/x265/doc/reST/cli.rst

 	**Range of values:** 0: least ..
 6: full RDO analysis

-.. option:: --psy-rd <float>

-	Influence rate distortion optimizations to try to preserve the energy of the source image in the encoded image, at the expense of compression efficiency.
-1.0 is a typical value.
-Default disabled.
-It only has effect on presets which use RDO-based decisions.
-Experimental

-	**Range of values:** 0 ..
-2.0

-.. option:: --psy-rdoq <float>

-	Influence the rate distortion optimized quantization by favoring higher energy in the reconstructed image.
-This generally improves perceived visual quality at the cost of lower quality metric scores.
-	It only has effect on slower presets which use RDO Quantization (rd-levels 4 and 5).
-Experimental

-	**Range of values:** 0 ..
-2.0

 .. option:: --cu-lossless, --no-cu-lossless

 	For each CU, evaluate lossless encode (transform and quant bypass)